Blendify/blender-manual/blender_docs/manual/render/freestyle/parameter_editor/line_style/tabs.rst

 Stroke
 ======

 Strokes are the final rendered lines.
-Yet you can tweaks them, for example, by removing the ones longer/shorter than some threshold, chaining lines into a single stroke or breaking a stroke into several ones based on angles, dashed pattern, etc.
+Yet you can tweak them, for example, by removing the ones longer/shorter than some threshold, chaining lines into a single stroke or breaking a stroke into several ones based on angles, dashed pattern, etc.